 - Can you cut back on spending in any area?

 - Are there any areas where you could cut your spending?

 - Do you have debt that you need to manage?

 - Should you think about getting a part-time job

 - Are there other sources of funding you could consider?

 - Decide how much you can spend on different things – and try and stick to your budget

-- Check the top tips for living well on not a lot
+- Check the top tips section below